TheGaf/GafBrain/README.md

 WHAT THIS IS

-GafBrain Kit connects three things:
+GafBrain Kit connects two things:

 1. ChatGPT (reasoning)
 2. Google Drive (storage)

-3. Compiler (organization system)
+A third component called the Compiler organizes the data stored in Google Drive so ChatGPT can use it as structured memory.

-Together they create persistent memory for AI.
+Together, this creates persistent memory for ChatGPT.

 ------------------------------------------------------------